-Educate yourself (skip a binge session on Netflix if need be).
+Educate yourself (skip a binge session on Netflix).
 Take a deeper dive into the investment vehicles briefly spoken about.
 The resources page will provide more comprehensive details about all seven vehicles discussed.

 It will also guide you on where to go to find out more once you have decided and which vehicle or combo would fit your investment type and appetite for risk.

 5 thoughts on “An investor state of mind”

 Pingback: Manage your own trading portfolio – deBunQed!

 Pingback: Financing your Small Business